Image by Paul Brennan from Pixabay

 Architectural Impact

-However, such changes can significantly disrupt architectural stability and clarity.
-Key impacts include:
+At the same time, such changes can disrupt architectural stability and clarity.
+The main impacts include:

 • Increased organizational complexity: New teams, reporting lines, and stakeholder groups must be integrated quickly and coherently.